chipmusic/undo_stack/readme.md

 ## Examples

 Please download the repo and run *"cargo run -p example_single_values"* at the project root for a simple demonstration.
 You can also try *"cargo run -p example_group"* for a simple use of undo groups, i.e. undoing multiple values at once.

+## Features

+By default the "std" feature is disabled.
+To see warning messages you'll need to enable this feature (the "verbose" field is true by default).
+Messages prefixed by "Warning:" are helpful since they're evidence you're doing something wrong on your end - like closing a group before opening one - and ideally you should never see any of them.